JWehder/phase-3-sinatra-react-project/README.md

 Hello, I am assuming that you are coming here from my frontend readme where I describe my application: SalesTracker.
 If not, here's my description:

-Salestracker is a sales application consisting of a Javascript and React frontend with a Ruby and SQLite backend that tracks the amount of revenue, units sold, and customers that are created by salespeople.
+Salestracker is a sales application consisting of a Javascript and React frontend with a Ruby and Sinatra backend that tracks the amount of revenue, units sold, and customers that are accumulated by salespeople.
 It allows you the ability to create, edit, and delete customers as well as the ability to create salespeople.
 Also, you may select a particular salesperson to see their customers as well as statistics on their sales performance.

 You will need the frontend repo in order to get this project up and running.
 Check it out [here](https://github.com/JWehder/salestracker-app-frontend).